Oct 9, 2024

 Hello my cozy friends,

-I highly recommend this series to all my mystery loving friends.
-I am looking forward to book two.
+I highly recommend this book to all my cozy lover friends.
+I can’t wait for book two!

-I requested and received an Advance Reader Copy of this book from Severn House and NetGalley.
-All thoughts and opinions are my OWN.
+I requested and received an Advanced Readers Copy from Minotaur Books and NetGalley.
+All thoughts and opinions are my own.

 Thank you for stopping by and visiting my little blog!